TarcanGul/TurkeyPopulationPredictor/README.md

 # TurkeyPopulationPredictor
-Predicts the population of Turkey using linear regression.
+Predicts the population of Turkey using machine learning.